Fabricehapi/Fabricehapi/README.md

-- 👋 Hi, I’m @Fabricehapi
+- 👋 Hi, I’m @Fabricehapi.
-- 👀 I’m interested in econometrics, machine learning and quantum information
+- 👀 I’m interested in econometrics, machine learning and quantum information.
-- 🌱 I’m currently learning machine learning and quantum information and I have stated with my research in econometrics
+- 🌱 I’m currently learning machine learning and quantum information and I have stated with my research in econometrics.
-- 💞️ I’m looking to collaborate on any topic related to my research interests but I also have some interests on empirical topics related institutions, development, political sciences and culture
+- 💞️ I’m looking to collaborate on any topic related to my research interests but I also have some interests on empirical topics related to history, institutions, development, political sciences and culture but with an economics perspective.
 - 📫 How to reach me: fabricehapi@gmail.com

 <!---